 Flight Delay Compensation

-According to the EU261/2004 regulation, if your flight is delayed and you reach your final destination more than 3 hours later than planned, you are eligible for compensation of up to €600 per passenger.
-It’s crucial to understand that the duration of the delay depends solely on when you arrive at your final destination, not on how late the plane took off.
+According to the EU261 regulation, if your flight is delayed and you reach your final destination more than three hours later than scheduled, you are eligible for compensation of up to €600 per passenger.
+It is important to note that the duration of the delay depends solely on when you reach your final destination, not on how late the plane departed.

 The amount of compensation depends on the distance of the flight and the duration of the delay: